-AB 2942 (Ting - Criminal procedure: recall of sentencing) passed in 2018, adding District Attorneys to the agencies who can refer someone back to court for resentencing.
+AB 2942 (Ting) passed in 2018, adding District Attorneys to the agencies who can refer someone back to court for resentencing via PC section 1170(d)(1).

-As of October 2019, District Attorney's offices have not formalized the criteria they plan to use for resentencing referrals.
+Many District Attorney offices have not formalized the criteria they plan to use for resentencing referrals.
 Each county may look to different factors and trends within their jurisdiction to develop eligibility criteria and policies.